Prajwal1110/LearnXY/README.md

 - CSS: Stylesheets For styling
 # Chart Analysis (Admin Panel)
 - Chart.js: A JavaScript library for creating interactive charts and graphs.
-# Backend
-- Node.js: A runtime environment for executing JavaScript code on the server.
-- Express: A web application framework for Node.js.
-- MongoDB: A NoSQL database used for storing application data.
-# LearnX
-# LearnXY

 # LearnXY